KarlGong/ptest/doc/en/index.rst

 3.2 - Code
 ----------
-You can invoke the ptest by code:
+You can invoke ptest by code:

 .. code:: python